 A major challenge is an apparent mismatch between what employers want – and the world can offer – and what Gen Y want to do

 Coaching at Work road-tests the Diversity Awareness Ladder One step at a time 1 The tool What is it?
 Created by David Clutterbuck, the Diversity Awareness Ladder helps clients and practitioners understand and work with their stereotypes and implicit biases about people they perceive as different from themselves.
-It has also been used widely in […]
+It has also been used widely in general diversity education.
+How does it work?
+The Ladder is a model of two conversations – the inner conversation, which represents instinctive, emotional responses to difference and is not normally spoken out loud; and the outer conversation, which offers a way of engaging with the […]

 Coaching at Work road-tests the personality-based assessment tool Risk-Type CompassTM It’s what you make it.
 The tool What is it?
 The Risk-Type Compass™ is a personality-based assessment tool which, as its description suggests, seeks to help individuals explore their disposition to risk and their capacity to manage it.
-The tool has its roots in the […]
+The tool has its roots in the financial and investment sectors.
+Independent financial advisers (IFAs) need to understand clients’ underlying appetite for risk so they can be best positioned to offer appropriate advice regarding suitable investment portfolios.
+With this in mind, a large IFA business approached the Psychological Consultancy (PCL) to develop […]

 Aboodi Shabi Life is full of possibilities, but what if your client disagrees?
 Is it your job to ‘fix’ them?
 Or is it more productive to ‘meet’ them in their stuckness?
-A given of the coaching profession is that everyone has a choice in life – without choices, there are no possibilities, and coaching is […]
+A given of the coaching profession is that everyone has a choice in life – without choices, there are no possibilities, and coaching is all about enabling or accessing what’s possible.
+Or is it?
+I think these assumptions are worthy of further investigation.
+When I explore them with coaches during my training sessions and presentations, I usually ask for a show of hands from those who agree that everyone […]

 Liz Hall, Editor